The Ocean City Regional Chamber of Commerce officially cut the ribbon on its new 34th Street Welcome Center in a 10 a.m. ceremony Monday.

 "Even more than the physical building, it's the cooperation with the city and the Tourism Commission," said Phillip Perri, second vice president of the Chamber.

-The city bought an old trailer for $2,000.
-Acme allowed the Welcome Center to use the spot at no cost, sacrificing three parking spots for the summer.
+The city bought an old trailer for $2,000. allowed the Welcome Center to use the spot at no cost, sacrificing three parking spots for the summer.
 The Tourism Commission provided funding for materials, but locals businesses donated all of the labor required to customize the trailer.

 The teamwork has already paid off—with steady traffic throughout the weekend (even before the "official" opening) and on Monday morning.